-The phases may include:
+The stages of care may include:

 - Helping to create a stable home situation and assuring that basic needs are met.